Bourne Valley Ponds

 There are five on-line ponds along the Bourne Stream, all in Poole, all believed to be manmade, and at least one of them the result of mineral extraction activities;

-Upstream of Scott Road (SZ0594SE) is a pond that doesn't appear on the 1963 O.S. map, but is on the 1988 revision and is therefore assumed to be at least 15 years old (local residents advise it's somewhat older);
+Upstream of Scott Road (SZ0594SE) are two ponds that don't appear on the 1963 O.S. map, but are on the 1988 revision and are therefore assumed to be at least 15 years old (local residents advise they're somewhat older)

-Upstream of Alder Road (South Park Road, SZ0693NW) is a pond that appears on an O.S. map dating from 1945.
-The previous edition dated 1924 shows the area as a brickworks, without the pond.
+Upstream of Alder Road, South Park Road (SZ0693NW) is a pond that appears on an O.S. map dating from 1945.
+The previous edition dated 1924 shows the area as a brickworks, without the pond

 A pond on Talbot Heath constructed as a detention facility in 1984; being difficult to access it has matured to become a valuable wildlife habitat.

-Read about South Park Road pond improvementsSeptember 2003: works at the South Park Road have concentrated on one end of the pond (furthest from Alder Road).
-Click on the photo (left) to read about the clearance works.
+Works at the South Park Road have concentrated on one end of the pond (furthest from Alder Road).

 We have learned, from creating lagoons and wetlands at Alderney, that water quality can be improved greatly by slowing the flow and allowing pollutants (often attached to sediment) to settle in the root zone of a reedbed, where they degrade naturally through biological action.
 By channelling the stream through the uppermost extent of the reeded area of the pond, sediment will settle and be treated there.